IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/17-smart-contract-5.png)

 The result should be a `global-citizen@0.0.1` package under the 'Smart Contract Packages' palette.
 Next, make sure your local fabric is started by checking the 'Local Fabric Ops' palette.
-If you see the message 'Local Fabric runtime is stopped...', click that message to start your local blockchain network.
-If the network is started, click instantiate (1) and hit <Enter> to accept 'mychannel' (2) as channel to instantiate the contract on.
+If you see the message 'Local Fabric (click to start)', click that message to start your local blockchain network.
+If the network is started, click instantiate (1) and hit \<Enter\> to accept 'mychannel' (2) as channel to instantiate the contract on.
 Make sure the global-citizen@0.0.1 package is selected when asked which package to select.
-Hit <Enter> to accept the defaults on all other questions asked.
+Hit \<Enter\> to accept the defaults on all other questions asked.

 ![](./images/39-smart-contract-9.png)